People meeting to discuss cybersecurity

 Unlike for-profit and larger enterprises, most non-profits operate with limited budgets, small teams, and outdated technology.
 This can make them prime targets for cybercriminals who think they have easy access to critical information.
 However, this doesn’t have to be the case.
 With the right cybersecurity strategy, and support from a local managed cybersecurity provider, Bay Area non-profits can significantly reduce their risk to any cyberattacks, while staying focused on their mission.
 Stronger preventative measures not only protect them, but also the wider community.

-Why Non-profits Are Increasingly Targeted
+Why Non-Profits Are Increasingly Targeted

 It’s no secret non-profits hold valuable personal and financial information.
 From employer identification numbers (EINs) and volunteer records to grant documents and credit card information, attackers can find a multitude of reasons to target non-profits.